How to Make the Biggest Profit from Dahlias on Your Flower Farm

 Sell dahlia cuttings: Share the love

-A little further into the dahlia lifecycle, cuttings are another way to profit from your dahlias.
-Cuttings are small pieces that come from the stem of a parent plant.
-When you plant a dahlia cutting, it’ll grow into a new plant that will even produce its own tubers during the season.
+A little further into the dahlia lifecycle, cuttings are another way to generate revenue.
+Dahlia cuttings are small pieces of new growth taken from the parent plant.
+When planted, these cuttings grow into new plants that will even produce their own tubers by the end of the season.

-By potting up your tubers a few months prior to when they need to be planted outside, you can take cuttings.
-This essentially creates more of the same dahlia at minimal cost.
-Here you’ll find a step-by-step guide to dahlia cuttings.
+By potting up your tubers indoors a few months before they’re ready to be planted outside, you can take cuttings and essentially multiply your dahlia plants at minimal cost.
+(Check out our step-by-step guide to dahlia cuttings for detailed instructions!)

 Sell dahlia blooms: A classic strategy

-Of course, the most obvious way to make money from dahlias is by selling the blooms themselves.
+The most straightforward way to profit from dahlias is by selling the blooms themselves.
 Dahlias are often a customer favorite because of their showy blooms that come in a wide variety of shapes, colors, and sizes.

-This also means dahlias command a premium price.
-Whether you’re selling to florists, wholesalers, or directly to customers, dahlias tend to be worth more to buyers.
+This popularity means they typically command a premium price.
+Whether you're selling to florists, wholesalers, or directly to consumers, dahlias often fetch higher prices than many other flowers.

 Invite people to your flower farm: Create a memorable experience